grafana/agent/example/README.md

 The reduced memory requirements is a critical feature of the Agent, and the example provides a good launching point to end-to-end test and validate the usage.

+To build the image locally, run `make agent-image` at the root of this repository.

 To get a memory profile, you can use `pprof` against the Agent: